MANISH-CHOUHAN/100DaysOfCode/Dfuck/README.md

 ### Day 3
 Today I am going to submit Herons Formula which is  used to Calculate Area of Tringle .
-Today I also Learnt About Carding .
+Today I also Learnt About Carding.